kylej143/CSC309_Project/Documentation/Content-Report.md

 HEADERS: (Authorization, Bearer <<replace with access token>>)

+QUERY PARAMS (optional)

+page: number of page want to display (not providing this sets page to 1)

+NOTE:
+Here is an example:  ~/api/admin/sort_blogs?page=1

 ```
 #### Sort Comments Based On Number Of Reports In Descending Order (ADMIN)